je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/royaume%20uni.Civ6Map>King Arthur</a>

+Kingdoms of Camelot may seem to be a small place.
+Yet, many Anglo-Saxon leaders are fighting over this fertile land.
+The legend goes “whoever pulls Excalibur out of the stone is entitled to the throne of England”.
+And this land which crowns King Arthur will be the beginning of an empire that the sun never sets and the beacon of industrial revolution.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/royaume%20uni.png)

-Civlizations:  France Culture, Scotland, UK Eleanor, UK Victoria
+*Civlizations:  France Culture, Scotland, UK Eleanor, UK Victoria*

-City States:  Armagh, Cardiff
+*City States:  Armagh, Cardiff*

-Natural Wonders:  Cliff of Dover, Fountain of Youth, Giant's Causeway
+*Natural Wonders:  Cliff of Dover, Fountain of Youth, Giant's Causeway*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/mideast.Civ6Map>Middle East</a>